-- Duty and tax amounts vary based on the product you’re importing and directly relate to the harmonized tariff code that aligns with the product.
-Identifying the correct tariff code prior to shipping will ensure a more accurate cost estimate.
+- Duty and tax amounts vary, based on the product you’re importing, and directly relate to the Harmonized Tariff Schedule (HTS) code that aligns with the product.
+Identifying the correct HTS code prior to shipping will ensure a more accurate cost estimate.

 - Work with your carrier to implement favorable import pricing for your transportation charges.

 - Ensure you choose the best service to meet your needs, factoring in both speed and cost.

 Now it’s easier than ever — and costs less — to import your products.
 As part of the Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA), products imported into the U.S. with a value of up to USD $800 are now duty-free and tax-free with faster customs clearance and lower processing fees.
 With the new duty-free threshold at USD $800 and a simplified return process, importing is now cheaper, faster, and more predictable.